polyedr/todolist/README.md

 You can create virtual environment first from the requirements.txt file.
 After that, if necessary, you can check SQLite version of the project demo_project_sqlite.tar.gz

+User accounts:
+* admin
+* adminadmin

+* info@poly-edr.ru
+* info
+* @/./+/-/_

 ## Deployment

+1. Create PostgreSQL user and database
-1. Restore PostgreSQL database from dump
+2. Restore PostgreSQL database from dump, https://www.postgresql.org/docs/current/backup-dump.html
-2. Copy project files to server
+3. Copy project files to server
-3. Deploy with NGINX and Gunicorn or UWSGI
+4. Deploy with NGINX and Gunicorn or UWSGI
-4. Check that you have Debug = False in settings.py
+5. Check that you have Debug = False in settings.py

 ## Built With